Celebrating commitment and excellence

 - I always try to do things with people rather than to them.

 - I understand that one size does not always fit all and that it is fair to take account of people’s differences in my work.

 Shortlisting and judging

-Shortlisting: announced in October 2017
+Shortlisting: to be announced in October 2019

 council's leadership team.

 Thank you to our sponsors

 Our awards ceremony is supported and sponsored by our partners and local businesses.
 If you'd like to sponsor the 2019 event or get more information on the packages available, please email